-Table 1: This table shows the average distances of the template embedding to the test embeddings with respect to different aggregation strategies.
-The value in brackets represents the factor of the distance of that strategy compared to the baseline.
-A factor of 2 means that the average distance of the baseline is twice as high as this particular aggregation strategy.
-For matches, a higher factor is favorable, while for non-matches, a lower factor is better.
-The gray rows are displayed for comparison reasons only, as they cheat and use information not available in production.
+Table 1: Average distances of the template to the test embeddings under different aggregation strategies (factor to baseline).
+For matches (top line in each cell), a higher factor is favorable, while for non-matches (bottom line), a lower factor is better.
+The gray rows use information usually not available, and are displayed for comparison reasons only.